 What happens if the defendant is found guilty of breaking the peace bond?

-If the defendant breaks the peace bond by following you around (called stalking) so that you fear for your safety or that of your family, the judge will consider the stalking as an aggravating factor (a factor that makes things worse) when sentencing the defendant.
+If the defendant breaks the peace bond by following you around (called stalking) so that you fear for your safety or that of your family, the Justice of the Peace will consider the stalking as an aggravating factor (a factor that makes things worse) when sentencing the defendant.

 What if I have a peace bond against my spouse and we get back together?

-If you have a peace bond against your spouse and you decide to try living together again, it is a breach of the 'no contact' condition in the peace bond.
+If you have a peace bond against your spouse and decide to try living together again, it breaches the 'no contact' condition in the peace bond.

-You or the defendant may go back to the court that issued the peace bond and ask to have the 'no contact' condition amended or deleted.
-The other conditions of the peace bond, such as the requirement that the defendant keep the peace and be of good behaviour, may remain in place.
-However, you should be aware that, depending on the circumstances, a judge may be reluctant to enforce the terms of the peace bond if you get back together with your partner.
+You or the defendant may return to the court that issued the peace bond and ask to have the 'no contact' condition amended or deleted.
+The other peace bond conditions, such as the requirement that the defendant keep the peace and be of good behaviour, may remain in place.
+However, you should be aware that, depending on the circumstances, the police may be reluctant to enforce the terms of the peace bond if you get back together with your partner.

-If the defendant becomes violent and the peace bond is still in effect, you can go back to court and ask for the 'no contact' clause to be reinstated.
+If the defendant becomes violent and the peace bond is still in effect, you can return to court and ask to reinstate the 'no contact' clause.

-Can my spouse still see the children if I have a peace bond against my spouse
+Can the other parent still see the children if I have a peace bond against them?

-If you already have a peace bond and you and your spouse are going to family court to decide on decision-making responsibilities and parenting time, you should tell your lawyer (if you have one) and the court about the peace bond.
-Tell the family court about any no-contact orders or other court matters between you and your spouse that may affect your safety and the safety of your children.
+If you already have a peace bond and you and your spouse are going to Family Court over parenting issues, you should tell your lawyer (if you have one) and the court about the peace bond.
+Tell the Family Court about any no-contact orders or other court matters between you and your spouse that may affect your safety and the safety of your children.

 For more information